Formatting with printf

 that their placeholders appear in the string.

-It's also important to note that printf
+It's also important to note that printf, unlike println, does not

 automatically add a line break to the end of its output.
 If we want a line

-break, and we usually do, then we need to include the \n
+break, and we usually do, then we need to include the \n escape sequence in the format string.

 Formatting Specifiers